Xterior/ICONHAWK/README.md

 It is an alternative towards 'fiddeling' around with your phones and papers; making the transaction faster, smoother and more professional.
 It is especially useful for merchants for accepting payments by using this software.

+DISCLAIMER: THIS ONLY WORKS ON MAC CURRENTLY AS OF RIGHT NOW SO PLEASE AWAIT FURTHER UPDATES IF YOU'RE ON WINDOWS!

 Download via Mediafire (Temporarily on there):